zelcion/birbs/README.md

 If you're working with Javascript, you can write your effect by just placing a method on a class called `execution()`.
 In typescript, import it and have your Effect `implements` it.

+An important thing to notice is that it is possible to have multiple Effects in a Procedure, and if that is the case, they are all executed in parallel.

 ### Effect's execution interface:
 The method recieves one parameter that is the Procedure it belongs, and has the context that its Procedure was triggered bound to it.
 This means that we have a single argument and when we type `this`, we are reffering to a context.